tipi di tessuto

 Synthetic fabrics

-The types of synthetic fabrics are developed entirely from synthetic polymers and offer high technical performance:
+These types of synthetic fabrics are developed entirely from synthetic polymers and offer high technical performance:

 Natural fabrics – specific applications

-• Cotton : ideal for t-shirts, shirts, underwear, summer garments and children's clothing due to its breathability.
+• Cotton: ideal for t-shirts, shirts, underwear, summer garments, and children's clothing due to its breathability.

-• Linen : perfect for summer suits, trousers, day dresses and formal shirts with a natural creased effect.
+• Linen: Perfect for summer suits, trousers, day dresses, and formal shirts with a natural creased effect.

-• Wool : Used for coats, jackets, winter trousers, knitwear and tailored suits.
+• Wool: Used for coats, jackets, winter trousers, knitwear, and tailored suits.

-• Alpaca and mohair : popular for sweaters, voluminous coats and elegant winter garments.
+• Alpaca and mohair: Popular for sweaters, voluminous coats, and elegant winter garments.

-• Modal : Preferred for fitted T-shirts, high-end underwear, and performance apparel with a natural feel.
+• Modal: Preferred for fitted T-shirts, high-end underwear, and performance apparel with a natural feel.

-• Lyocell (TENCEL™) : perfect for sustainable jeans, cool shirts and urban activewear.
+• Lyocell (TENCEL™): Perfect for sustainable jeans, cool shirts, and urban activewear.

 Synthetic fabrics – specific applications

-Tissue Main applications
+Fabric Main applications

 Polyester Technical jackets, sweatshirts, track pants, durable linings, crease-resistant clothing

-Nylon Activewear, shapewear, windbreakers, raincoats, swimwear
+Nylon Activewear, shapewear, windproof jackets, raincoats, swimsuits

 Acrylic Cheap sweaters, wool-effect coats, scarves and blankets

-Gore Tex Trekking jackets, ski pants, technical gloves, high-performance outerwear
+Gore-Tex Hiking jackets, ski pants, technical gloves, high-performance outerwear

 PLA Eco-sustainable capsule collections and green fashion accessories